feduarte-dev/football-manager/README.md

-# README: Quidditch World Cup
+# README: Football Manager

 <img src="assets/quidditch-world-cup.png" alt="page" title="page" width=100%>

 ## Project Description

 This project aims to bring together all the knowledge acquired so far!
 The proposal is the creation of an API to be consumed by an front-end.
 Initially, the application is an informative website about football matches and standings.
-However, later on, I plan to turn it into a tribute to Harry Potter, adapting it to the wizarding world and transforming football into Quidditch.

 ### Technologies